Pearson Chi-squared Conditional Randomization Test: Introduction

 \item Section~\ref{sec:PCR}: We present the PCR test statistic, and provide two rejection thresholds for it to control the size of the test under a target level $\alpha$.
 One threshold indicated by $\th_{L,\alpha}^{\mathsf{finite}}$ is guaranteed to control the size even in finite-sample regime, while the other threshold $\th_{L,\alpha}^{\mathsf{asymp}}$ controls the size for large enough sample size (asymptotic regime).
 Of course, the former turns out to be more conservative and in our numerical study we observe that for $n$ of order a few hundreds, the size of test is already controlled using the threshold $\th_{L,\alpha}^{\mathsf{asymp}}$.

 \item Section~\ref{sec: pwr}: We provide a power analysis of the PCR test.
-Distance of alternative distributions to the set of null distributions is measured via a notion called `conditional relative density', which depends on both the joint law $\cL(X,Y,Z)$ as well as the score function.
+Distance of alternative distributions to the set of null distributions is measured via a notion called `conditional relative density', which depends on both the joint law $\cL(X,Z,Y)$ as well as the score function.
 Our analysis reveals the role of different factors, such as sample size, number of counterfeits and number of labels which are the input parameters for the PCR test.

-\item Section~\ref{sec:pf}: As our power analysis reveals, the number of labels ($L$) used in the PCR test effects its power in a non-trivial ways.
-Here, we suggest to run PCR test for different choices of $L$ and then use Bonferroni's correction to combine the resulting $p$-values into a valid $p$-valid for the conditional independence hypothesis.
+\item Section~\ref{sec:pf}: As our power analysis reveals, the number of labels ($L$) used in the PCR test affects its power in a non-trivial way.
+Here, we suggest to run PCR test for different choices of $L$ and then use Bonferroni's correction to combine the resulting $p$-values into a valid $p$-value for the conditional independence hypothesis.

 \item Section~\ref{sec:robust}: While in the model-X framework it is assumed that the conditional law $\cL(X|Z)$ is known, in practice one may need to estimate this distribution (e.g., from unlabeled data).
-In this section, we provide a more conservative version of the PCR test which is more robust to errors in estimating $\cL(X|Z)$, and avoids inflation in the type I error. \item Section~\ref{sec: numerical}: We evaluate the performance of the PCR test on several simulated data and on the Capital Bikeshare data set. \end{enumerate}
+In this section, we provide a more conservative version of the PCR test which is more robust to errors in estimating $\cL(X|Z)$, and avoids inflation in the type I error. \item Section~\ref{sec: numerical}: We assess the performance of the PCR test and its extensions using multiple synthetic datasets to measure its size and power.
+In addition, we apply our test to the Capital Bikeshare dataset.
+We then explore the potential benefits of our PCR test compared to other CRT-type procedures, highlighting its advantages in terms of power and computational efficiency through detailed numerical examples that consider various alternative hypotheses and different score function choices. \end{enumerate}